antoinealb/antoinealb.github.io/_drafts/chat.markdown

 iptables -t nat -I OUTPUT -p tcp -d 127.0.0.1 --dport 80 -j REDIRECT --to-ports 5000
 {% endhighlight %}

-# Running the site as an Ubuntu service
+# Running the site on server boot
 Running the site with `npm start` is great, but it would be better if it is started automatically at boot.
 To do that we can use Ubuntu's Upstart init system.
 It allows us to write job descriptions and when they should be run.